bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

    ![](/img/flutter_test.png)
 5. Make sure the **Project Location** input of the **Flutter Test** Step is correct.

-   The default value is the the Environment Variable created for your Flutter project's location.
+   The default value is the the Environment Variable (Env Var) created for your Flutter project's location.

 Run a build!
-Once it's done, you can find your test results on the **Apps and Artifacts** tab of the **Build** page of the app.
+Once it's done, you can find your test results on the [**APPS & ARTIFACTS**](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab of the **Build** page of the app.

 ## Deploying a Flutter app